 Non-slip pebbled surface for extra security.
-Folds into seven 12-inch sections.
+Folds into 7 12-inch sections.
 Only weighs 7 pounds.
 Protects equipment from dust and carpet fibers.
 Easy to clean and store.

 Not recommended for heavy equipment on carpeting.
 Legs can penetrate thin material.

-Uses high density foam for maximum floor protection.
-Textured pattern holds equipment in place.
+Uses high-density foam for maximum floor protection.
+The textured pattern holds equipment in place.
 Generous dimensions for different types of equipment.
-Does not bleed into carpeting.
+Does not bleed into the carpeting.

 Noticeable chemical odor.
 Does not lie flat; tends to curl or bunch.